Patrick-Svensson/portfolio-07-2021/README.md

     -   A photograph of me which, when hovered over, will turn into a picture of my boat.
 The pictures will give the user a clearer picture of my persona.

-    -   If the user would like to find out more about my background, there is a clickable LinkedIn logo that will link to my LinkedIn page.
+    -   If the user would like to find out more about my background, there is a link to my LinkedIn page.

     -   To keep our sealegs, I have divided the last two sections with some soothing animated waves.